patrikx3/redis-ui/README.md

 `p3x-redis-ui` is a new Redis GUI which can serve as a backend server or as a desktop application.
 Some of the features are coming below.

-👷 **The full complete version was created in 20 days in September of 2018.**
+👷 **The first full complete version was created in 20 days in September of 2018.**

 ## Development